linux-china/jaz-boot-demo/README.md

 ### What is language to develop jaz?

-jaz is written in Golang, and binary size is about 10MB.
+jaz is written in Golang, and the binary size is about 10MB.

 ```
 root@e7d7c3b5596d:/# strings /usr/bin/jaz | grep -i "go1\."